glotzerlab/signac/doc/tutorial.rst

 It means that all commands below it are executed within the job's workspace directory.
 This is good practice, because it means that files are being put into the right location.

-We split the computation into two distinct function to highlight the concept of *operations*.
+We split the computation into two distinct functions to highlight the concept of *operations*.
 The ``calc_volume`` function is a pure function with no side-effects, it returns the volume of an ideal gas for a set of input arguments.
 In contrast, the ``compute_volume()`` function *modifies* or *operates* on the data space.
 Because of this, we call such a function an *operation*.